• Inspiration and comfort

 see notices for details

 Saturday 9.00 –10.00 a.m.
 Christ Church

-through the merits of your Son Jesus Christ our Lord,
+was obedient to the calling of your Son Jesus Christ

 who is alive and reigns with you,